xcsf-dev/xcsf/README.md

 XCSF, or as MLP neural networks if compiled with NEURAL=1.

 Self-adaptive mutation rates can be toggled by compiling with SAM=1 or SAM=0.

+An updated GNUPlot of the current system error can be enabled by compiling with GNUPLOT=1 (on GNU/Linux gnuplot-x11 must be installed.)